rkapl123/DBAddin/docs/README.md

 *   `connIDPrefixDBtype`: legacy DBSheet definitions have a Prefix in `connID` before the database that needs to be removed, this is the String to remove ...
 *   `DBSheetAutoname`: When inserting DBSheet Definitions, automatically name Worksheet to the table name, if this is set
 *   `disableSettingsDisplay`: put the settings that should not be available for viewing/editing to the user here (addin: DBAddin.xll.config, central: DBAddinCentral.config and user: DBaddinUser.config)
+*   `ConfigSelect`: Use this template instead of standard config (currently `SELECT TOP 10000 * FROM <Table>`) when inserting cell configurations.
+The respective Table is being replaced into `!Table!`.

 To change the settings, there is also a dropdown called "settings", where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
+You can have multiple same named entries (e.g. `ConfigSelect`) in your settings files, always the last one is taken as the active setting.

 ### Testing